FDio/vpp/docs/reference/github/index.rst

 Github Repository
 =================

-**The github repository is no longer being used.
-The gerrit server is being used.**
+**The github repository is only being used as a source for readthedocs.**

-To use the gerrit repository refer to :ref:`gitreview`.
+**There should be no reason for the typical developer to use this repository.**
+**It should only be used by a document developer.**

 Overview
 ________